laminlabs/lamin-blog/docs/scportrait.md

 ---
 title: "Extracting single-cell morphology and subcellular protein localisation from Xenium data with scPortrait"
 date: 2026-08-14
-author: sophiamaedler, nik-as
+author: Sophia C. Mädler (sophiamaedler), Niklas A. Schmacke (nik-as)
 affiliation:
-  sophiamaedler: Matthias Mann Lab
+  Sophia C. Mädler: Matthias Mann Lab
-  nik-as: Fabian Theis Lab
+  Niklas A. Schmacke: Fabian Theis Lab
 db: https://lamin.ai/scportrait/examples
 ---

 Spatial transcriptomics measures the abundance and spatial location of RNA transcripts in cells in their tissue context.
 It also routinely captures fluorescence microscopy images of cells to complement transcriptional information with information about the intracellular distribution of proteins and cell morphology.
 Here, we show how these images can be made available on the single-cell level by segmenting tissue slides and extracting single-cell images with the Python-based toolkit scPortrait.
-We then build a representation of the cells in the tissue using deep learning embedding their image-derived profiles into a continuous space.
+We then build a representation of all cells in the tissue using deep learning, embedding their image-derived profiles into a continuous space.
+In this representation space, we identify cells with distinct morphologies and intracellular protein distributions.
+Combining the image-based representation with transcriptome information, we show that these image-based differences are reflected in a cell’s gene expression profile, enabling the identification of distinct subpopulations.
+Throughout, we make the progression from raw datasets to embedding vectors transparent by tracking each data transformation with LaminDB.

 The spatial transcriptomics[^nature-methods] technology that was used to generate the data we work with is 10x Genomics’s Xenium.
 Xenium enables the acquisition of two data modalities on the single cell level: